 If you want to become happier, invest in growing and nurturing your social circle.
+(Here's our post on how to be more outgoing.)
 Hone in on your conversation, listening, compassion, and empathy skills.
 And most importantly, make time for friends and family.

 9. Happy People Celebrate Other People’s Successes

 Happy people don't wonder what makes people happy.
 They do their best to be the cause of happiness in others.

 We have just established that having a rich social life and healthy relationships is paramount to happiness.
 Now here’s one-way happy people nurture and improve their relationships.
 It’s called ‘active and constructive’ responding.

 Many researchers study relationships.
 They study what works and what doesn't work in “average” relationships.